 3 biggest problems during the building phase and how to avoid themRenovations, Tips and Advice, New Homes

 Occasionally building projects go smoothly with no problems and everyone is getting along famously.
-But more often than not they don’t, which is why it helps to know in advance of the potential problems that can occur and to look at ways to avoid problems during the building phase.
+But more often than not they don’t.
+This is why it helps to know in advance of the potential problems that can occur.
+So you can look at ways to avoid problems during the building phase.

 And while many things could go wrong, for the sake of this article I’d like to focus on three of the biggest problems that can and do occur.

 Hold ups to your project are costly not only in terms of dollars but also in terms of emotional stress.
 Financially they can quickly begin to blow out a project’s budget.
-And even if they don’t add anything directly to the cost of the construction itself they can cost you money in other ways.
+Even if they don’t add anything directly to the cost of the construction itself, they can cost you money in other ways.
 For example, if you are renting, or have things in storage, delays that run over some weeks can start becoming very expensive very quickly.

-Typically project delays are caused by a lack of proper planning which is often caused by an insufficient detail in the design documentation that the builder is using.
+A lack of proper planning typically causes project delays.
+Which is often caused by insufficient detail in the design documentation that the builder is using.
 It is for this reason that we put so much detail in all of our documentation.
 That way the builder always know what they are quoting on and what is required of them and by when.

-Cost blowouts are often caused by builders asking for variations on the building contract.
-And often these are not a fault of the builder themselves, but once again the fault of insufficient detail in the design documentation that they are working off.
+Builders asking for variations on the building contract can cause cost blowouts.
+Often these are not a fault of the builder themselves.
+But once again the fault of insufficient detail in the design documentation that they are working off.

 Another challenge can be the contracts that clients sign with the builders that don’t favour the homeowner when it comes to things like variations.
 We will recommend that our clients use our contracts and have us administer the contract for them.

-The more detail there is in the documentation that you have builders quote on initially, the greater the chance of avoiding costly blowouts.
+You have a greater chance of avoiding costly blowouts if you add more detail to the documentation that you have builders quote on initially.
 Detailed scope of work and product selections leave little scope for the builder to argue the point, thus saving you money.
 So it pays to invest in the extra detail upfront to save you money down the track.

 It’s also true that some builders can just be grumpy, abrupt individuals that lack people skills.
 Sure they might be great builders, but great communicators they are not.
 And it’s not uncommon for some builders or contractors to try to bluff their clients or pull the wool over their eyes.